taikenanime/NTT123-s-Z420-Hackintosh-guide-Copy/README.md

+Copied from https://github.com/NTT123/Hackintosh-HP-Z420-MacOS-Sierra-10.12.3 incase it goes down.
+Credits to NTT123.

 How to install MacOS Sierra 10.12.3 on HP Z420 Workstation.

 Overall, we will use Unibeast to create a USB Installer.